gnxuss/Markd/.planning/PROJECT.md

 ## Context

-Markd is a greenfield Chromium extension.
-The V0.1 product brief is `PRD.md`, which is authoritative for product intent, scope, requirements, and definition of done.
-The extension augments the user's pre-existing native bookmark collection rather than importing it into a separate library, and duplicate URLs must remain distinct when Chromium stores them as separate bookmark nodes.
+Markd V0.1 is an implemented and manually accepted Chromium extension.
+The V0.1 product brief is `PRD.md`, which remains authoritative for product intent, scope, requirements, and definition of done.
+The extension augments the user's pre-existing native bookmark collection rather than importing it into a separate library, and duplicate URLs remain distinct when Chromium stores them as separate bookmark nodes.

 ## Constraints